JM2K69/JM2K69.github.io/_posts/2018-10-30-Custom Hydration Wizard WPF.md

 ![ComputerSection](/img/HowTo2.PNG)

 With This Application you can personnalize all the Value during the `Tasksequence`.
-Becarefull if you want to make this all the MDT application can use this modificiation, they must be fully variable.
+Be carefull if you want to make this all the MDT application can use this modificiation, they must be fully variable.

 # 2. Windows Form Application